ucan-wg/awake/README.md

 ### 3.3.1 Validation UCAN

 The validation UCAN MUST NOT be used to delegate any capabilities.
 This UCAN MUST only be used to prove access to capabilities and sign the next ECDH public key.
 The `att` and `my` fields MUST be empty arrays.
-The issuer (`iss`) field MUST contain the Responder's long-term DID (rather than the temporary ECDH DID).
+The issuer (`iss`) field MUST contain the Provider's long-term DID (rather than the temporary ECDH DID).
 The audience (`aud`) field MUST contain the Requestor's temporary ECDH DID from [§3.2](#32-requestor-broadcasts-intent).

 This UCAN MUST be encrypted with the [KDF-generated AES-GCM key](#143-diffie-hellman-key-derivation) plus IV before being placed into the payload in [§3.3.2](#332-payload).

 #### 3.3.1.1 Challenge

-The Responder MUST set the method of challenge to validate the Requestor.
-This MUST be set in the `fct` section of the UCAN so that it is signed by the Responder.
+The Provider MUST set the method of challenge to validate the Requestor.
+This MUST be set in the `fct` section of the UCAN so that it is signed by the Provider.
 The RECOMMENDED authorization methods are out-of-band PIN validation (`oob-pin`) and UCAN (`ucan`).

 To set the challenge as `oob-pin`, the `fct` section of the UCAN MUST include the following: